SteveDoyle2/NASTRAN-95/users-manual/Structural-Modeling.md

 2. Chan, G. C., "BANDIT in NASTRAN," Eleventh NASTRAN Users' Colloquium, NASA Conference Publication, May 1983, San Francisco, California, pp. 1-5.

+# 1.3 STRUCTURAL ELEMENTS

+## 1.3.1 Element Definition

+Structural elements are defined on connection cards that identify the grid points to which the elements are connected.
+The mnemonics for all such cards have a prefix of the letter "C", followed by an indication of the type of element, such as CBAR and CROD.
+The order of the grid point identification defines the positive direction of the axis of a one-dimensional element and the positive surface of a plate element.
+The connection cards include additional orientation information when required.
+Except for the simplest elements, each connection card references a property definition card.
+If many elements have the same properties, this system of referencing eliminates a large number of duplicate entries.

+The property definition cards define geometric properties such as thicknesses, cross-sectional areas, and moments of inertia.
+The mnemonics for all such cards have a prefix of the letter "P", followed by some, or all, of the characters used on the associated connection card, such as PBAR and PROD.
+Other included items are the nonstructural mass and the location of points where stresses will be calculated.
+Except for the simplest elements, each property definition card will reference a material property card.

+In some cases, the same finite element can be defined by using different bulk data cards.
+These alternate cards have been provided for your convenience.
+In the case of a rod element, the normal definition is accomplished with a connection card (CROD) which references a property card (PROD).
+However, an alternate definition uses a CONROD card which combines connection and property information on a single card.
+This is more convenient if a large number of rod elements all have different properties.

+In the case of plate elements, a different property card is provided for each type of element, such as membrane or sandwich plates.
+Thus, each property card contains only the information required for a single type of plate element, and in most cases, a single card has sufficient space for all of the property information.
+In order to maintain uniformity in the relationship between connection cards and property cards, a number of connection card types contain the same information, such as the connection cards for the various types of triangular elements.
+Also, the property cards for triangular and quadrilateral elements of the same type contain the same information.

+The material property definition cards are used to define the properties for each of the materials used in the structural model.
+The MAT1 card is used to define the properties for isotropic materials.
+The MAT1 card may be referenced by any of the structural elements.
+The MATS1 card specifies table references for isotropic material properties that are stress dependent.
+The TABLES1 card defines a tabular stress-strain function for use in piecewise linear analysis.
+The MATT1 card specifies table references for isotropic material properties that are temperature dependent.
+The TABLEM1, TABLEM2, TABLEM3, and TABLEM4 cards define four different types of tabular functions for use in generating temperature-dependent material properties.

+The MAT2 card is used to define the properties for anisotropic materials.
+The MAT2 card may only be referenced by triangular or quadrilateral membrane and bending elements.
+The MAT2 card specifies the relationship between the inplane stresses and strains.
+The material is assumed to be infinitely rigid in transverse shear.
+The angle between the material coordinate system and the element coordinate system is specified on the connection cards.
+The MATT2 card specifies table references for anisotropic material properties that are temperature dependent.
+This card may reference any of the TABLEM1, TABLEM2, TABLEM3, or TABLEM4 cards.

+The MAT3 card is used to define the properties for orthotropic materials used in the modeling of axisymmetric shells.
+This card may only be referenced by CTRIARG, CTRIAAX, CTRAPRG, CTRAPAX, and PTORDRG cards.
+The MATT3 card specifies table references for use in generating temperature-dependent properties for this type of material.

+The GENEL card is used to define general elements whose properties are defined in terms of deflection influence coefficients or stiffness matrices, and which can be connected between any number of grid points.
+One of the important uses of the general element is the representation of part of a structure by means of experimentally measured data.
+No output data is prepared for the general element.
+Detail information on the general element is given in Section 5.7 of the Theoretical Manual.

+Dummy elements are provided in order to allow you to investigate new structural elements with a minimum expenditure of time and money.
+A dummy element is defined with a CDUMi (i = index of element type, 1 <= i <= 9) card and its properties are defined with the PDUMi card.
+The ADUMi card is used to define the items on the connection and property cards.
+Detailed instructions for coding dummy element routines are given in Section 6.8.5 of the Programmer's Manual.